GLOBAL MARKETS-M&A talk lifts European shares, euro dips to two-week low

 sector lifted European shares on Tuesday, but failed to support

-the euro, which dipped to a two-week low against the dollar as
+the euro, which held at a two week low against the dollar on

 giant Pfizer had approached British rival AstraZeneca